Maryland

 (7) the legitimate interest of the department in protecting property and the

-safety and welfare of specific individuals or the general public.11
+safety and welfare of specific individuals or the general public.8

-In 2019, HB22 provided that a person may not be denied a license based on conviction, even if the disqualifying standards in §1-209(d) apply, if 7 years or more have passed since completion of sentence without other charges, unless a person is required to register as a sex offender. §1-209(f)(1) and (2).
+In 2019, HB22 added a provision that a person may not be denied a license based on conviction even if the disqualifying standards in §1-209(d) apply, if 7 years or more have passed since completion of sentence without further charges, unless a person is required to register as a sex offender. §1-209(f)(1) and (2).
+It bears emphasis that a person convicted of a crime of violence has no protection under this section.

 Drug convictions are specifically subject to a similar statutory policy and standards, although there is no exception for crimes involving violence.
 See Md.
 State Gov’t Code § 10-1405(b)(In deciding whether to deny an application for a license or whether to impose license sanctions against a licensee and the nature of the sanctions, a licensing authority “shall consider” (1) the relationship between the drug crime and the license; (2) the nature and circumstances of the drug crime; (3) the date of the drug crime; and (4) any other relevant information.)